 Elysa is a member of HMB’s Litigation Group and focuses her practice on commercial litigation, bankruptcy and representing businesses in the cannabis industry.

 Elysa’s commercial litigation experience includes matters ranging from accounting malpractice to non-compete/non-solicit clauses.
 She also has diverse bankruptcy experience, working with clients on bankruptcy appeal and cross-border insolvency issues.
-Elysa has also worked on matters representing both creditors’ committees and trustees.
+Elysa has also worked on matters representing both creditors’ committees and trustees, including representing the Liquidating Trustee of a commercial hemp processor.

 Working with privately held companies, start-ups and entrepreneurs in the cannabis industry, Elysa was heavily involved in organizing these business’s applications for cannabis licensure in Illinois.
 She created systems to track and organize applications to ensure that each client’s application for licensure was compliant with Illinois requirements.